Éric Serra

-Éric Serra ([eʁik sɛʁa]; born 9 September 1959) is a French composer.
-He is a frequent collaborator of film director Luc Besson.
+Éric Serra ([eʁik sɛʁa]; born 9 September 1959) is a French film composer, known as a frequent collaborator of director Luc Besson.
+He is a five-time César Award nominee, winning once for The Big Blue (1988).

 Early life

-Serra was born in Saint-Mandé.
-His father Claude was a famous French songwriter in the 1950s and '60s, and so Éric was thus exposed to music and its production at a young age.
+Serra was born in Saint-Mandé in 1959.
+His father, Claude Serra, was a songwriter and poet during the 1950’s and ‘60s, and so Éric was thus exposed to music and its production at a young age.
 His mother died when he was just seven years old.

 Career

 In the early 1980s, Éric Serra met director Luc Besson and was asked to score his first film, Le Dernier Combat (1983).
 Serra has scored all of Besson's directed films to date, except Angel-A (2005) (scored by Anja Garbarek), and several that Besson has written, such as Wasabi.

 In 1995, Serra was chosen to compose the score to the James Bond film GoldenEye, and produced a much more modern-sounding avant-garde soundtrack than had been used in previous Bond films.
 It met with mixed reviews from film critics.
 While Serra's score has been seen by some as highly innovative, many Bond fans have criticized it and often highlighted the lack of the classic, instantly recognizable Bond leitmotif originally created by Monty Norman and John Barry.
 The GoldenEye producers later hired John Altman to re-score the tank chase sequence, which incorporated a traditional arrangement of the Bond theme.
 David Arnold would succeed Serra as Bond composer until 2008.

 Serra is sometimes known as RXRA due to the French pronunciation of his name.
 His composition Little Light of Love on the soundtrack of the film The Fifth Element is credited to RXRA.

 Serra has been the partner of Australian model Jodi Luschwitz for 17 years, with whom he has two children: Ashani and Mitivaï.